tallamjr/__blog/content/posts/2016-07-22-Caffe-on-AWS.md

 <!--more-->

-**Note, this post may be considered observe since Amazon Web Services have recently realised an instance called [p2](https://aws.amazon.com/blogs/aws/new-p2-instance-type-for-amazon-ec2-up-to-16-gpus/) which is specifically designed for
+**Note, this post may be considered obsolete since Amazon Web Services have recently realised an instance called [p2](https://aws.amazon.com/blogs/aws/new-p2-instance-type-for-amazon-ec2-up-to-16-gpus/) which is specifically designed for